Asking for a pay rise can be scary! It’s confronting to ask your boss for more coin.

 As mentioned above, your available pay is what’s left in the bucket after other costs have been removed.

-So figure out how to take less out and you can justify a better Physio salary.
+So figure out how to take less out and you can justify a pay rise and a better Physio salary.

 You can reduce the cost of marketing by improving word of mouth or doing your own networking.

 Less cost to acquire new patients can be a surprisingly simple method of increasing your clinical revenue too.

 Less reception support is another big expense.

 You may be able to offer to process your own payments for the last hour of the day, or cover the phones during your Saturday morning shift.